sproof/docs/docs/schema.rst

 Document
 =====================

 A document can be any file with a hash reference.
-It is up to the user if the content of this file is publicly available or not.
+It is up to the user whether or not the content of this file is publicly available.
 A document can have ``0`` to ``n`` receivers.

 ----------
 Register
 ----------

-To register a document the ``DOCUMENT_REGISTER`` event is needed.
+To register a document, the ``DOCUMENT_REGISTER`` event is needed.

 .. code-block:: javascript